tomh00/Real-Time-Akka-Chat-App/README.md

 ## Overview

-This application implements a basic chat system where users can join and leave chat rooms and exchange messages with other participants.
+This application implements a basic chat system where users can join and leave the chat room and exchange messages with other participants.

 ## Prerequisites